NicholasBorch/02182-Symbolic-AI/README.md

 With the prerequisites installed, follow these steps:
 1. Open your repository in vscode
-2. **IF EXPERIENCING X11 PROBLEMS:** Replace the natively x11 supporting configuration with the noVNC configuration in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
-2. Open the vscode command palette (`ctrl+shift+p` or `cmd+shift+p`)
+2. Open the vscode command palette (`ctrl/cmd+shift+p`)
 3. Run the `Dev Containers: Rebuild and Reopen in Container` command
     - The first build may take a while - check the logs to track progress.
     - Once your files appear in the Explorer (left panel), the devcontainer is ready.

-**IF EXPERIENCING X11 PROBLEMS:** Some systems cannot efficiently run the server graphics natively.
-As a workaround [noVNC](https://novnc.com/info.html) have been used to forward the graphics via a webserver.
+4. Check the setup
-To see the virtual GUI environment, open [localhost:8080/vnc.html](http://localhost:8080/vnc.html) and press connect.
+    1. Open the virtual GUI environment: [localhost:8080/vnc.html](http://localhost:8080/vnc.html) and press connect

-### Tips & Troubleshooting
-#### Selecting python interpreter
-As the client and the server uses different python versions, selecting the version you intend to use to run the code provides accurate [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense), and ensures the right version is used if running it directly from vscode (`F5`).
-**Steps:**
-1. Open the vscode command palette (`ctrl+shift+p` or `cmd+shift+p`)
-2. Run the `Python: Select Interpreter` command
+    2. Execute the following command in the devcontainers terminal:
-3. Select the appropriate python version
+        ```shell
+        java -jar server.jar -g -s 300 -t 180 -c "python3 client.py classic" -l levels/SAD1.lvl
+        ```
+    3. If no errors occur and the desktop environment is visualized, the environment is working as intended.
+    4. To close the server, cancel the command in the terminal (`ctrl/cmd+c` or `ctrl/cmd+z`)

 ### Adding pip packages
 To ensure packages are installed when building or rebuilding the devcontainer, add wanted pip packages to the [.devcontainer/requirements.students.txt](.devcontainer/requirements.students.txt) file and rebuild the container (vscode command `Dev Containers: Rebuild Container`).